Station where trains stop but passengers can't get off could be reopened using axed HS2 cash

 “We also want the Metro link extension from Bury to Rawtenstall so we have got better transport links from the east of the county through to Greater Manchester.

+"Then there’s Skelmersadsle, which doesn’t even have a train station, the government turned it down.

-“There are lots of things that need to happen that have been on the government’s waiting list for decades and they should be done,” County Cllr Ali said.
+“So there are lots of things that need to happen that have been on the government’s waiting list for decades and they should be done,” saod County Cllr Ali.

 The Network North document also floats the idea of “more trams for Blackpool”, but offers no further detail.